jakobzhao/geog371/labs/lab01/readme.md

 ## 2\.
 Download the course material

 In this course, all the material is stored on GitHub.
-We will go through the steps how to download the course materials as below.
+We will go through the steps on how to download the material as below.

 1\.
-Every project is stored on GitHub as a repository.
+On GitHub, each project is stored as a project repository.
 The repository for this course is located at [https://github.com/jakobzhao/geog371](https://github.com/jakobzhao/geog371).
-Please navigate to this url on a browser like Chrome.
-As shown, this course is created by me, my GitHub account name is `jakobzhao`, and the repository name is `geog371`.
+Please navigate to this url on a browser such as `Chrome`.
+As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `geog371`.

 2\.
 On the front page of this repository, please click the green button named after `Clone or download` .
 To download the course material, you can click the `Download ZIP` button, as a result, a compressed file of the course material will be downloaded.

 3\.
-However, we recommend you to clone this project repository.
-You can get the **git url** of this repository on the popped up information panel [https://github.com/jakobzhao/geog371.git](https://github.com/jakobzhao/geog371.git).
+However, **we recommend you to clone this project repository**.
+You can get the **git url** of this repository on the same information window.
+The git url is [https://github.com/jakobzhao/geog371.git](https://github.com/jakobzhao/geog371.git).

 4\.
-Next, open your working space on your own computer through commend prompt if you are a Windows user or through terminal if you are a Mac or Linux user.
+Next, open your working space on your local computer through command prompt if you are on Windows or through terminal if you are on a Mac or Linux.
 For example, the working space of my computer is located as `C:\Workspace`.

 ```powershell
 C:\Users\[your_username]>cd C:\Workspace
 C:\Workspace>
 ```

 5\.
-Having the **git url**, we can use the command `git clone` in order to clone/download the repository of the course materials.
+Having the **git url**, we will need to use the command `git clone`to clone the GitHub repository.

  ```powershell
 C:\Workspace\git clone https://github.com/jakobzhao/geog371.git